seriousme/fastify-swaggergen/README.md

 <a name="generatorExamples"></a>
 ### Generator
-The folder [examples/generatedProject](examples/generatedProject) contains the result of running `swaggergen --baseDir=examples examples/petstore/petstore-swagger.v2.yaml`.
+The folder [examples/generatedProject](examples/generatedProject) contains the result of running `swaggergen -l --baseDir=examples examples/petstore/petstore-swagger.v2.yaml`.
 The generated code can be started using `npm start` in `examples/generatedProject` (you will need to run `npm i` in the generated folder first)
 <a name="license"></a>